-The European Wergeland Centre (EWC) is a resource centre on education for intercultural understanding, human rights and democratic citizenship.
+The European Wergeland Centre (EWC) is a resource centre on education for intercultural understanding, human rights and democratic citizenship

 EWC’s main aim is to strengthen the capacity of individuals, educational institutions and educational systems to build and sustain a culture of democracy and human rights.

-We were established by the Council of Europe and Norway in 2008 and serve all 47 member states.
+We were established by the Council of Europe and Norway in 2008 and serve all 46 member states.
 EWC is governed by a board composed of representatives of the Council of Europe and Norway.

-EWC is governed by a board with members nominated by the Council of Europe and Norway.
+EWC is governed by a Board with members nominated by the Council of Europe and Norway.
 The Board is appointed by the Norwegian Ministry of Education and Research.